mjchao/Tractor-Card-Game/README.md

 This card game is not too well known around the world.
 It is mainly played in China.
 The Chinese name for this game literaly translates to "Tractor", hence its name.

+Tractor is played with two standard decks of cards with jokers.
+There are two teams of two people: north-south and east-west.
+There are thirteen *levels* corresponding to the thirteen card values: 2, 3, ...
+10, J, Q, K, A. Both teams start at level 2 and want to be the first team to successfully pass level A. The team that finishes level A first wins.

 Rules
 ===

 For now, please see http://en.wikipedia.org/wiki/Sheng_Ji .
 (The Readme be updated when I get a chance.)

-##Overview
-Tractor is played with two standard decks of cards with jokers.
-There are two teams of two people: north-south and east-west.
-There are thirteen *levels* corresponding to the thirteen card values: 2, 3, ...
-10, J, Q, K, A. Both teams start at level 2 and want to be the first team to successfully pass level A. The team that finishes level A first wins.
+##Card Combinations
+There are three main card combinations: single, pair, tractor.

+###Single
+As it's name implies, a single consists of 1 card of any suit.

+###Pair
+A pair is a set of two cards with the same value and suit.
+For example, two As of spades form a pair.

+###Tractor
+A tractor is a set of pairs of consecutive values and of the same suit.
+For example, 2-2-3-3 all of spades form a tractor.

+###Following Combination and Suit
+In each trick, you must always follow the combination type and suit.
+For example, if the leader of the trick plays a pair of spades, you must play a pair of spades if possible.
+If you cannot follow the combination, you must follow the suit if possible.
+If you cannot follow the suit, you may play any cards you wish - you do not have to follow the combination type if you cannot follow the suit.

+##Card Rankings
+Within an individual suit, the rank of the cards from highest to lowest is A-K-Q-J-10-9-8-7-6-5-4-3-2.
+As beat everything else, Ks beat everything but As, etc.

+###Dump
+If at any time you are certain that some set of cards you have when broken into individual combinations cannot be beaten, you may *dump* all of them at once.
+For example, if you have A-K-K of spades, you can dump them because A is the highest single card in its suit, and K-K is the highest

 ##Rounds
 In order for a team to pass a level, it must successfully defend a *round* for that level.
 The defending team members are called the *defenders* and the other two players are called the *attackers*.
 To successfully defend a round, the defenders must prevent the attackers from scoring 80 points.
 The point scoring system will be explained shortly.